-For a pool robot, an efficient drive system means stronger grip on slippery surfaces for better navigation and cleaning, and fewer episodes of the robot getting stuck on the pool bottom and drains.
+For a pool robot, an efficient drive system means a stronger grip on slippery surfaces for better navigation and cleaning, and fewer episodes of the robot getting stuck on the pool bottom and drain.

 The HyperGrip continuous rubber tracks firmly plant the robot on the floor and walls of the swimming pool while countering any loss of friction due to water, this ensures that the robot moves smoothly for excellent wall and waterline cleaning.

 To scrub the dirt off the surface of swimming pools, the Polaris F9550 Sport uses 2 medium-sized active scrubbing brushes, with solid rubber blades, fitted beneath the robot.

 The Dolphin Premier also uses two brushes that are on the very bottom of the robotic pool cleaner to deliver a new level of cleanliness.
 Both robots are able to clean pool floors, walls, and tiles, up to the waterline.